|

 DUNCAN:

-English form of Gaelic Donnchadh,
+Anglicized form of Scottish Gaelic Donnchadh,

 meaning "brown warrior."